Daniel Brühl: Writing

-Brühl's book Ein Tag in Barcelona (Ullstein Verlag) follows him on a one-day journey through Barcelona.
+Brühl's book Ein Tag in Barcelona follows him on a one-day journey through Barcelona.
 His book Tapas!, co-authored with Atilano González, recreates the best dishes served at the Bar Raval in Berlin.

 Other ventures

 Since 2011, Brühl has been the joint operator of a tapas bar named Bar Raval, located in the Kreuzberg district of Berlin.
 It opened during the first weekend of the 2011 Berlinale.
 From February to October 2017, he was joint operator of a similar bar in Prenzlauer Berg named Bar Gracia after Barcelona's nightlife district Gràcia, which closed due to lack of financial success.